Microsoft/containers-rest-cosmos-aks-java/README.md

 * **Azure DevOps:** Microsoft's CI/CD solution, which is the Azure-branded version of Microsoft's mature and widely used VSTS solution.
 * **Azure Resource Manager (ARM):** Azure's solution for deploying and managing Azure resources via JSON-based templates.

-* **Cosmos DB:** Cosmos DB is perhaps the fastest and most reliable NoSQL data storage service in the world.
+* **Cosmos DB:** Cosmos DB is Microsoft's globally distributed, horizontally scalable, and highly available NoSQL data storage service.
 It is an excellent choice when performance and reliability are a must, and when enterprises require multi-region write capabilities, which are essential for both application/service performance and for HA/DR scenarios.
 * **Azure Traffic Manager:** DNS-based routing service to connect users to the nearest data center.
 Redirects traffic to healthy location when another region goes offline.
 Also enables recommended method blue-green (aka canary) deployments with Azure App Services.
 * **Azure Monitoring:** It allows to collect granular performance and utilisation data, activity and diagnostics logs, and notifications from your Azure resources in a consistent manner.
 * **Key vault:** Enterprise developers use App Insights to monitor and detect performance anomalies in production applications.